gekware/minecraft-server-hibernation/README.md

 "HibernationInfo": "                   \u0026fserver status:\n                   \u0026b\u0026lHIBERNATING",
 "StartingInfo": "                   \u0026fserver status:\n                    \u00266\u0026lWARMING UP"
 ```
-*60 seconds* is the time (after the last player disconnected) that the script waits before shutting down the minecraft server
+*60 seconds* is the time (after the last player disconnected) that the script waits before hibernating the minecraft server
 ```yaml
 "TimeBeforeStoppingEmptyServer": 60     #any parameter more than 30s is recommended
 ```